-I’m Beverly Meyer – a Clinical Nutritionist in practice since the 1980’s.
-I’m a blogger, podcaster, patient, animal lover and life-long health researcher.
+I’m Beverly Meyer, CCN – a Certified Clinical Nutritionist in practice since the 1980’s.
+I’m also a blogger, podcaster, patient, animal lover and life-long health researcher.
 My goal?
 To help you (and me) feel better!

 Contact me here for Consults or questions about my work and online store.

 I’ve Been There, and I’ve Worked With Your Issue Too

 As a dedicated patient since the early 1970’s, I know what it’s like to need answers.
 I’ve tried dozens of health modalities, seen many medical specialists, and traveled in three countries to get help.